mongodb-industry-solutions/odl-connectors/README.md

 Some connectors focus on ingesting data into the ODL (input side), while others facilitate integration by connecting MongoDB data to target applications (output side).

-This repository complements the MongoDB whitepaper [The Operational Data Layer](https://www.mongodb.com/resources/solutions/use-cases/implementing-an-operational-data-layer) which explains the core ideas and concepts behind building an ODL using the **MongoDB Data Platform**.
+This repository complements the MongoDB whitepaper [The Operational Data Layer](https://www.mongodb.com/resources/solutions/use-cases/implementing-an-operational-data-layer) which explains the core ideas and concepts behind building an ODL using the MongoDB Data Platform.